stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > MVP Auction master document [36.22](https://youtu.be/O06zjbC55HM?t=2182) - New Mindflow

 > Invitation to group to add contributions to MVP Auction master document

+> Purpose of the document is to centralise all HOLONs effort in one place to avoid silos, repetition and dispersion of effort.